You learn a language to speak it, right?

 Thanks to Busuu’s Conversation feature, you’ll also get English conversation practice with native English speakers.

-Connecting you with Busuu’s friendly community of over 90 million users, you’ll have the opportunity to have conversations in English.
-You’ll produce sentences from scratch, and make friends from all over the world along the way.
+Connecting you with Busuu’s friendly community of over 100 million learners from your couch, you’ll have the opportunity to have conversations in English.
+You’ll produce sentences from scratch, and make friends from all over the world without stepping outside your front door.

-Like what you’re hearing, but not sure how to get the speaking show on the road?
+Like what you’re hearing, but not sure how to kickstart your home learning experience and get the speaking show on the road?

 Follow this step-by-step guide to get started:

 In an exercise, you’ll be prompted to start a conversation in the language you’re learning.
-For example, you might be asked to describe your family, or talk about your holiday plans.
+For example, you might be asked to say hello, describe your family, or talk about your holiday plans.

 Create your ice-breaker by either recording your response (hold down the recording button for up to 30 seconds), or writing out your response in full.